richard-jones/magnificent-octopus/README.md

     ]
 ```

+## JavaScript configuration

+In order that the standard JavaScript modules work correctly, they need their configuration to be set in the javascript config file.
+This can be found at:

+    portality/templates/js/config.js

+It is a jinja2 template, so when adding new things to it, you can use template semantics.
+If you plan to override this config, you should copy it into the service/templates directory in the same location, and it will override the standard one.

 ## Library code

 The portality.lib directory contains helper libraries for building your applications.
 See the [README](https://github.com/richard-jones/portentious/tree/master/portality/lib/README.md) for details